Create a Website Account - Manage notification subscriptions, save form progress and more.

-The new Riverfront Esplanade in downtown Daytona Beach will mark a significant milestone Saturday, June 4, when Phase 1 opens to the public at sunrise.
-This portion of the Esplanade extends from Main Street to International Speedway Boulevard (ISB) and offers many amenities within the beautiful riverfront setting.
+The new Riverfront Esplanade in downtown Daytona Beach has opened its north portion, which extends from Main Street to International Speedway Boulevard (ISB) and offers many amenities within the beautiful riverfront setting.

 The northernmost section of the Esplanade features a fenced dog park with separate areas for small and large breeds.
 (Dog owners must register and obtain an annual permit for entrance to the dog park.)
 The city’s Sweetheart Trail travels the length of the river with a newly-installed blue, cushioned running trail.
 A sweeping event lawn with knolls and large oak trees has transformed the once-flat landscape.
 Swings for adults and children and benches allow for riverfront views, while sculpted ponds with color-change fountains are peppered throughout the area.